 For students preparing for the JEE Main examination, good notes are like gold regarding their value and longevity.
 While some prefer to keep their note-taking simple, others make it all about the colors.

-There are many advantages of note-making during your JEE prep.
+There are many advantages of note-making during your JEE preparation.
 Actively taking notes throughout your preparation might assist you in focusing and comprehending key concepts.

 Active listening, knowledge of the course information, and retention are all improved by taking good notes in class.